 Fighting spam on freenode

-Sunday 5 August 2018This is more than six years old.
+Sunday 5 August 2018This is over six years old.
 Be careful.

 The Freenode IRC network (and I guess others) are under an aggressive spam attack these days.
 I’ve learned a lot more about Freenode modes in order to help defend against the spam.
 This is my understanding of the tools and techniques.
 Corrections welcomed!